bushesarebetter/KSI-emergence-detection/docs/OUTREACH.md

 > Dear [Name],
 >
 > I'm [YOUR NAME], a [GRADE] student at [SCHOOL], and I've been following Circulate's
-> Vision Zero work while building something adjacent to it.
+> Vision Zero work while building something adjacent to it with my collaborator
+> Ayan Pendharkar.
 >
-> I built a model that ranks the roughly 26,000 San Diego intersections with no
+> We built a model that ranks the roughly 26,000 San Diego intersections with no
 > severe-crash history by how likely they are to produce a killed-or-serious-injury
 > crash in the next three years.
 The point is to get ahead of the City's current
 > screen, which flags intersections with five or more prior crashes and so by